 The end date must be the last day of a monthly pay period.

 ERIT will take effect based on the quadraweekly cycle (every two biweekly pay cycles).
+The dates below are examples—the ERIT program is ongoing.

 |Form submitted by||ERIT takes effect for biweekly-paid employee|